Jenseits1/kaori-java/README.md

 # 🎻 Kaori - Programming Language

-**Kaori** is a statically typed, object-oriented programming language built with **Java 17** It aims to offer a clear syntax, expressive semantics, and a powerful interpreter architecture for building modern applications and learning language design
+**Kaori** is a statically typed, object-oriented programming language built with **Java 17**

 ## ✨ Features ✨